abdallahi-elalem/MOF-Materials-Lab/content/authors/wangmeixia/_index.md

 ---
-title: Wang Meixia
+title: Ali Saif Binhammad
-role: Researcher in Image Recognition and Autonomous Driving
+role: Visiting Student, Chemical Engineering | KU
 bio: The second-year students of the School of Energy Science and Engineering at Henan Polytechnic University have published a SCI four-area paper.
 Their research focuses on image recognition, autonomous driving, and contributions to the reform of the cruise taxi system in Jiaozuo City, as well as the carbon reduction project at Chang'an University.
 research_topics:
   - Image Recognition